 Buller District Council is represented by the Mayor and 10 Councillors (elected members) who are elected for a three-year term.
 The district is split into three wards Inangahua, Seddon and Westport.
 The Inangahua Ward also has a community board (ICB) to represent it.
 It makes decisions on some local matters and advises Council on local needs, community views and how Council proposals will affect its community.
 Elected Councillors consider the issues facing Buller District and decide how ratepayers' money is allocated and spent.
 They consider the needs and wants of the community, and the long and short-term implications of decisions.
 Councillors agree on the Community Outcomes which they want to achieve as the district evolves.
-The Community Outcomes feature throughout this Long-Term Plan and together with the community and its strategic partners, Council prepares a work programme aimed at achieving these.
+The Community and its strategic partners, Council prepares a work programme aimed at achieving these.